-This staple of divorce law has been eliminated with the recent federal tax overhaul: For divorces executed in 2019 and after, alimony payers will no longer be able to deduct alimony payments from their income.
+This staple of divorce law has been eliminated with the recent federal tax overhaul: For divorces executed in 2019 and after, the paying spouse will no longer be able to deduct alimony payments from their taxable income.

-Why the change?
+Why the Change?

 However, outside of tax results, splitting one household into two greatly increases expenses—likely well in excess of the savings from this deduction.
 Repealing this deduction will add $6.9 billion in new tax revenue over 10 years; in total, taxes were cut by $1.5 trillion.

 Although those spousal support payments count as income to the receiving spouse, some would argue that the receiving spouse also benefitted from the deduction by way of an increased award of alimony.
 For example:

 - If the higher earning spouse is taxed at 33 percent and pays $30,000 in annual alimony, the deduction amounts to approximately $9,900 in tax savings to the payor